scottleechua/scottleechua.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am interested in economics, a field whose definition is still [in flux](https://en.wikipedia.org/wiki/Definitions_of_economics).
 I currently define it as __the study of human relations in, around, and despite modern capitalist systems__ [see [changelog](/economics-definitions)].
-This philosophy informs my research, teaching, and (occasionally) creative writing.
+This philosophy informs my work, research, and (occasionally) creative writing.

 I am pursuing a masters degree in Quantitative Economics at the [National University of Singapore](https://fass.nus.edu.sg/ecs/).
 In 2020, I graduated summa cum laude from [Yale-NUS College](https://www.yale-nus.edu.sg/), where I grew to love mathematics, statistics, and [barbershop singing](https://youtu.be/WP9ZUMi2uTc?t=1823).